Nhlanhla-NM/AI_GOVERNMENT_PROMISE_TRACKING_SYSTEM-/README.md

 -Make.com (AI Automation)

 # What this project shows
--Ability to build automated data workflows using APIs and AI tools
+-Ability to build automated data workflows using AI tools

--Skills in collecting, cleaning, and structuring unstructured data for analysis
+-Skills in data capturing, collecting, cleaning, and structuring unstructured data for analysis

 -Use of AI to generate insights and support data-driven decision-making